 In February of 2013, ThisCantBeHappening was joined by a fifth member, Alfredo Lopez, bringing us not only someone with a long storied history of activism and progressive journalism, but an understanding of technology and communication issues.

-It is our hope that the over 50,000 readers a month who have been regularly following ThisCantBeHappening.net — which passed the 3-million hits mark in early 2013 — will tell their friends and contacts to check out this new expanded version of the site.
+It is our hope that the over 50,000 readers a month who have been regularly following ThisCantBeHappening.net — which passed the 3-million hits mark in early 2013 and has long since trebled that — will tell their friends and contacts to check out this new expanded version of the site.
 It is our hope too, that the many readers who have generously contributed financial support for the journalistic efforts of ThisCantBeHappening.net to date will be joined by many, many others, so that we five can really devote our efforts to getting out the truth about America’s wars, about the corrupt economic system we live in, about the racism, sexism and other kinds of discrimination and bias that permeate this society, about the ongoing commodification of culture, and about the steady assault on freedom–all stories and issues that are being ignored or papered over by the mass media.

 Our goal is to give you the stories you aren’t getting from the corporate media, or to give you the stories you are getting from them, but from a different, and more honest, perspective.